OfficeDev/office-js-docs-pr/docs/tutorials/create-and-debug-office-add-ins-in-visual-studio.md

 3. Name the project, and then choose  **OK** to create the project.

-4. Visual Studio creates the project, and its files appear in  **Solution Explorer**.
+4. Visual Studio creates a solution and its two projects appear in **Solution Explorer**.
 The default Home.html page opens in Visual Studio.

 In Visual Studio 2015, some of the add-in project templates have been updated to reflect additional functionality: